 Steps to Remove the Stain:

-- Spray Spot Shot directly onto the area of the carpet affected by the stain.
+- Spray your selected cleaner directly onto the area of the carpet affected by the stain or blot it on with a cloth.
+If using hair spray, use a generous amount; enough to saturate the stain.

-- If the stain does not disappear immediately, blot it with the clean cloth.
+- If the stain does not disappear immediately, blot it with the clean, dry cloth.

 - Turn the cloth frequently as it absorbs the removed color.